 Listen to our SAE CAREs Podcasts below on the Parity Law and the challenges in complying with it, part of our Parity Series!

-Composed of experienced and knowledgeable behavioral health administrators and clinical experts the SAE ICA team:
+Our Independent Compliance Administrator (ICA) Parity team has experienced and knowledgeable health administrators and clinical experts with the proven ability to:

 Substantial data metric sets to identify and evaluate the impact of behavioral health service and system changes include but are not limited to: